 Image by @dakotacottage uses a white accent wall with 2-level panelling to create contrast and depth in a bright living space.
-The split panelling is a great way to add shape into the space and gives it more dimension.
+The split panelling is a great way to add shape to the space and give it more dimension.
 It is also a great way to break up the walls to add height and a point of reference for furnishings to be incorporated into the room.

 Wall panelling is a great addition to cottage-style living rooms as it adds texture and depth to the walls, creating a warm and inviting atmosphere.
 It also complements the natural materials and rustic aesthetic often found in cottage interiors, enhancing the overall charm and character of the space.

 Elegant white living room with panelled walls to add character.
 Image by Aubynandgrayinteriors on Instagram